How much do you really know about your credit score and how it's calculated? Find out in our Credit Score Quiz.

 A financial institution determines the interest rate on your line of credit by adding an indexed percentage rate -- such as the prime rate or the lowest interest rate you could possibly get from the bank -- to a margin.
 This margin is affected by your credit history, ability to repay, profitability and business risk, as well as the bank's ability and willingness to take financial risks.
 Your variable interest rate will increase and decrease as the chosen index increases and decreases.

 Again, a line of credit is useful for people or businesses that face several large costs over several years, but there are alternatives to lines of credit.
 A home equity loan may finance a single large project, such as finishing the attic so that the in-laws can move in.
 The high interest rates of credit cards tend to be dangerous for large purchases that can't be repaid quickly.
 But if you need to make a series of small purchases and can pay back the money fairly quickly, a credit card might be a better choice than a line of credit.

-If you'd like to know more about lines of credit and related topics, you can follow the links on the next page.
+If you'd like to know more about lines of credit and related topics, you can follow the links below.

 More Great Links

 - AllBusiness.
 "How Do Lines of Credit Work?" http://www.allbusiness.com/business-finance/business-loans-business-credit/902-1.html (Accessed 5/5/08)

 - AllBusiness.
 "Understanding Business Lines of Credit." http://www.allbusiness.com/business-finance/business-loans-business-credit/11195-2.html.
 (Accessed 5/5/08)

 - FDIC.
 "Coming Soon: Free Credit Reports and Access to Credit Scores."
 Fall 2004. http://www.fdic.gov/CONSUMERS/consumer/news/cnfall04/soon.html (Accessed 5/6/08)